oceanprotocol/docs/content/concepts/tools.md

 ## Faucet Server

 The [Ocean Protocol Faucet Server](https://github.com/oceanprotocol/faucet) is a microservice that allows users to request Ether for a particular Ethereum network (e.g. the Nile Testnet).
-It is [deployed in multiple networks](http://localhost:8000/tutorials/get-ether-and-ocean-tokens/#get-ether), and included when running [Barge](#barge).
+It is [deployed in multiple networks](/tutorials/get-ether-and-ocean-tokens/#get-ether), and started by default when using [Barge](#barge).

 <repo name="faucet"></repo>